-HAWAI'I STATE PLAN, CHAPTER 226, HRS - PART I. OVERALL THEME, GOALS, OBJECTIVES AND POLICIES S N/S N/ A • , , (Key: $S = Supportive$, $N/S = Not Supportive$, $N/A = Not Applicable$) HRS § 226-27: Objectives and policies for socio-cultural advancement - government.
-Objectives: Planning the State's socio-cultural advancement with regard to government towards the achievement of the following objectives: shall be dire ected (1) Efficient, effective, and responsive government services at all levels in the State.
+HRS § 226-27: Objectives and policies for socio-cultural advancement - government.
+Objectives: Planning the State's socio-cultural advancement with regard to government shall be oe directed towards the achievement of the following objectives: (1) Efficient, effective, and responsive government services at all levels in the State.
 X (2) Fiscal integrity, responsibility, and efficiency in the state government and county X governments.
 Policies: (1) Provide for necessary public goods and services not assumed by the private sector.
 X (2) Pursue an openness and responsiveness in government that permits the flow of X public information, interaction, and response.
 (3) Minimize the size of government to that necessary to be effective.
-X (4) Stimulate the responsibility in citizens to productively participate in government for a better Hawaii.
-X (5) Assure that government attitudes, actions, and services are sensitive to community needs and concerns.
-X (6) Provide for a balanced fiscal budget.
+X (4) Stimulate the responsibility in citizens to productively participate in government for X a better Hawaii.
+(5) Assure that government attitudes, actions, and services are sensitive to community X needs and concerns.
+(6) Provide for a balanced fiscal budget.
 X (7) Improve the fiscal budgeting and management system of the State.
-X (8) Promote the consolidation of state and county governmental functions to increase the effective and efficient delivery of government programs and services and to eliminate duplicative services wherever feasible.
-X
+X (8) Promote the consolidation of state and county governmental functions to increase X the effective and efficient delivery of government programs and services and to eliminate duplicative services wherever feasible.